-- For Customer 3, prior to delivery of products or services if the customer terminates the statement of work for convenience, no refund of any advance payments will be due to Customer 3.
+- For Customer 2, prior to delivery of products or services, either party may terminate the agreement between the parties upon the other party's material breach of a representation, warranty, term, covenant or undertaking in the agreement if, within 30 days following the delivery of a written notice to the defaulting party setting forth in reasonable detail the basis of such default, the defaulting party has not rectified such default to the reasonable satisfaction of the non-defaulting party.
+Failure to perform due to a force majeure condition shall not be considered a material default under the agreement. - For Customer 3, prior to delivery of products or services if the customer terminates the statement of work for convenience, no refund of any advance payments will be due to Customer 3.
 In the event of a material breach by the Company, which breach is not cured, or cure has not begun within 30 days of written notice to the Company by Customer 3, Customer 3 may terminate this statement of work for cause.
-In the event of termination by Customer 3 for cause, the Company shall reimburse Customer 3 any unused prepaid fees on a pro rata basis. - For Customer 4, if the customer terminates this Agreement for convenience, no refund, of any advance payments, will be due to Customer 4.
-In the event of a material breach by Duos, which breach is not cured, or cure has not begun within 30 days of written notice to Duos by Customer 4, Customer 4 may terminate this Agreement for cause.
-In the event of termination by Customer 4 for cause, Duos shall reimburse Customer any unused advanced payments or pre-paid fees on a pro rata basis.
+In the event of termination by Customer 3 for cause, the Company shall reimburse Customer 3 any unused prepaid fees on a pro rata basis. - For Customer 4, if the customer terminates this Agreement for convenience, no refund, of any advance payments, will be due to Customer 4 and after taking appropriate mitigating actions, may submit to the Customer a claim for termination costs.
+Such costs will not exceed the unpaid balance of the contract.
+In the event of a material breach by Duos, which breach is not cured, or cure has not begun within 10 days of written notice to Duos by Customer 4, Customer 4 may terminate this Agreement for cause.
+In the event of termination by Customer 4 for cause, Duos shall reimburse Customer for any costs, losses and damages suffered or incurred arising from such event of default.
+Duos has secured a Performance and Payment Bond for specific project work be undertaken by the Company for Customer 4.

-At March 31, 2022, three customers accounted for 45%, 32% and 17% of accounts receivable.
+At June 30, 2022, four customers accounted for 46%, 20%, 15% and 12% of accounts receivable.
 At December 31, 2021, two customers accounted for 81% and 10%, of accounts receivable.
 Much of the credit risk is mitigated since all of the customers listed here are Class 1 railroads or large government funded national railroad.
 The Class 1 railroads have a multi-year history of timely payments to us.